zextras/tech-doc/source/carbonio/_management/backup.rst

 Missing root credentials
 ------------------------

-To be able to back up LDAP data, Zextras Suite needs to establish a remote connection to the LDAP server using **LDAP root credentials**.
+To be able to back up LDAP data, |product| needs to establish a remote connection to the LDAP server using **LDAP root credentials**.

-In particular, the password is saved in the **Zimbra localconfig**, but on a mailbox server where the LDAP component is not installed, the **LDAP root password** is empty.
+In particular, the password is saved in the **localconfig**, but on a mailbox server where the LDAP component is not installed, the **LDAP root password** is empty.
 Therefore, the LDAP connection **fails** with an **invalid credentials error** and the backup of the